 Theosophy states that Karma and Reincarnation are the two most vitally important spiritual truths and concepts for humanity to accurately understand.

-In recent decades, meticulous scientific and analytical research, such as that of Dr Ian Stevenson, has proven reincarnation to be a fact.
+In recent decades, meticulous scientific and analytical research, such as that of Dr. Ian Stevenson and now his successor Dr. Jim Tucker, has provided masses of extremely compelling and otherwise inexplicable evidence that reincarnation is real.
 The thoroughly documented findings and conclusions of such respected professionals as Stevenson, backed up as they are with masses of unquestionable evidence, can of course not be explained by materialistic science but nor can they be explained away.
 They all point to one and only possible explanation and conclusion, namely that the Wisdom of the Ages has always been correct in asserting that reincarnation not only can happen but that it does happen, as a matter of course.

 Unfortunately, although over half of the world’s population believes in reincarnation today, it still has something of a bad name and image in the minds of many and this is largely due to believers in reincarnation themselves, particularly those who are prone to adopting a fantastical, delusional, and self-centred approach and attitude about such matters.
 It is hoped that the seven points outlined in this article may help to correct that and to contribute to the furtherance of true and sane spiritual progress.